 But sometimes life gets in the way!!
 We work long hours, we have to stretch money across too much and food choices suffer, kids are picky, our confidence in the kitchen isn’t great, food is marketed to us constantly, our body image, fears that some foods will harm us, the conflicting messages in the media on what is good and what is bad, restrictive diets, we get ill or someone close to us does etc. Add to this our knowledge of the effect of food on the environment and the ethics of food, choosing well can seem impossible.

 The ‘wellness’ industry has often done more harm than good.
-Highjacking healthy messages, altering them to suit an agenda or a personal opinion or simply making them appear less accessible – that they are only achievable with time and/or money.
+Highjacking healthy messages, altering them to suit an agenda or a personal opinion or simply making them appear less accessible, only achievable with time and/or money.
 Making it something for those with cash to buy ‘superfoods’, kilos of avocados, coconut sugar and quinoa, not to mention the agave syrup and the almond milk.
-For those with a farmers market just down the road.
-It makes it seem to many impossible to eat in a way that is healthy and ethical.
-Throwing words like ‘clean’, ‘real’ or ‘natural’ and, although used with good intentions, can give the impression that some foods are bad or dirty or unnatural.
+Throwing in words like ‘clean’, ‘real’ or ‘natural’, although used with good intentions, can give the impression that some foods are bad or dirty or unnatural.

 So, now that we have got through January, the diets and the being virtuous to make up for the guilt of the festive season, let’s do a bit of debunking and making eating well a bit more real (to reclaim a word) and achievable.